Prising apart geodesics by length in hyperbolic 3-manifolds: Introduction and statement of results

-In this note, we take a different tack and consider an obverse question to the characterization question described briefly above.
+In this note, we take a different tack and consider an obverse question to the characterisation question described briefly above.
 Specifically, we develop a condition on a closed curve on a surface or in a $3$-manifold that implies that the curve cannot belong to one of the tuples described above, for either surfaces or $3$-manifolds.
-That is, we develop a condition that implies that the length function associated to a closed curve on the space of all hyperbolic structures on the surface or $3$-manifold completely determines the curve.
-In her thesis, Bright \cite{bright} considered the question of developing a condition for curves in a book of $I$-bundles $M$ which implies that there is no other curve in $M$ with the same length over all hyperbolic structures on ${\rm int}(M)$.
+That is, we develop a condition that implies that the length function associated to a closed curve on the space of all hyperbolic structures on the surface or in the $3$-manifold (essentially) completely determines the curve.
 We also discuss why no stronger similar conditions hold, at least of the sort discussed herein.

+We note here that in her thesis, Bright \cite{bright} used different techniques to give partial results towards answering this question of developing such a condition for core curves in a book of $I$-bundles $M$ which implies that there is no other curve in $M$ with the same length over all hyperbolic structures on ${\rm int}(M)$.

-McShane \cite{mcshane homeomorphisms} shows that the length function associated to a simple curve $C$ on $S$ completely determines $C$.
-We extend this to show, for a closed orientable surface $S$ of negative Euler characteristic, that for a curve $C$ on $S$ with exactly one self-intersection, the length function $\ell_C$ associated to $C$ completely determines $C$, with one non-avoidable exception in genus two.
+McShane \cite{mcshane homeomorphisms} shows that the length function associated to a simple curve $C$ on an orientable hyperbolic $S$ completely determines $C$.
+We extend this to show, for a surface $S$ which is the interior of a compact orientable surface of negative Euler characteristic, that for a curve $C$ on $S$ with self-intersection number one, the length function $\ell_C$ associated to $C$ completely determines $C$, with two non-avoidable exceptions related to hyperellipticity.

-\begin{theorem} Let $S$ be the interior of a compact, orientable surface of negative Euler characteristic.
-Let $C$ be a curve on $S$ with self-intersection number at most one.
-If $C'$ is a curve on $S$ which satisfies $\ell_{C'} (x) = \ell_C (x)$ for all hyperbolic structures $x$ on $S$, then either $C' = C$ or we are in the exceptional case that $S$ is a closed surface of genus two with hyperelliptic involution $\tau$, $C$ has self-intersection number one, $C' = \tau(C)$ and $C'$ is disjoint from $C$. \end{theorem}
+\begin{theorem} Let $S$ be the interior of a compact, orientable surface $\Sigma$ of negative Euler characteristic.
+Let $C$ be a curve on $S$ with self-intersection number one.
+If $C'$ is a curve on $S$ that satisfies $\ell_{C'} (\rho) = \ell_C (\rho)$ for all $\rho\in {\cal D}(\pi_1(S))$, then either $C' = C$ or we are in the case of the hyperelliptic exception, so that one of the following holds: \begin{enumerate} \item We have that $S = \Sigma_2$ is the closed, orientable surface of genus two with hyperelliptic involution $\tau$, the curve $C$ is contained in the interior of a pair of pants $P\subset \Sigma_2$ for which every boundary component of $P$ is a non-separating curve on $\Sigma_2$, and $C' = \tau(C)$. \item There exists an embedded torus with one hole $T\subset \Sigma$ containing $C$, that $\tau$ is the hyperelliptic involution restricted to $T$, and that $C' = \tau(C)$. \end{enumerate} \end{theorem}